-The Department of Finance and Administration mails a tax booklet to most taxpayers which includes forms and instructions for residents, partyear and nonresidents.
-If you need forms, you may get them at your county revenue office, or www.arkansas.gov/dfa/
+The Department of Finance and Administration mails a tax booklet to most taxpayers which includes forms and instructions for residents, part-year and nonresidents.
+If you need forms, you may get them at your county revenue office, or write:

 Arkansas State Income Tax Forms P.O.
-Box 3628 Little Rock, AR 72203-3628

-You may also obtain forms by visiting the DFA website at:
+Box 3628 Little Rock, AR 72203-3628 You may also obtain forms by visiting the DFA website at: www.arkansas.gov/dfa/